Illinois Court Records

 - Educational or Investment to improve the petitioner's prospects (must also demonstrate good faith)

 Under Illinois law, the court will NOT recognize an out-of-court agreement to reduce, modify, or cease child support payment, even if both parties mutually agree to it.
-However, there are certain exceptions – in which case both parties must convince the court.
-Furthermore, in some cases, the court will not grant a petition to modify or cease child support on a retroactive basis, even if the petitioner demonstrates a change in circumstances.
-Thus, to get out child support legally, the petitioner must consult a specialized attorney.
+However, there may be certain exceptions – in which case both parties are required to convince the court.
+Furthermore, in some cases, the court may not grant a petition to modify or cease child support on a retroactive basis, even if the petitioner demonstrates a change in circumstances.
+Thus, to get out of child support legally, petitioners are generally advised to consult a specialized attorney.

 What is Back Child Support in Illinois?

-Back Child Support is the amount that a non-custodial parent has missed or refused to pay when they are legally obligated to do so.
+Back Child Support is the amount that a non-custodial parent has missed or refused to pay in spite of their legal obligation.

-- Income Withholding: Child Support Services will work with the noncustodial parent's employer to withhold child support payments from their paycheck.
+- Income Withholding: Child Support Services may work with the noncustodial parent's employer to withhold child support payments from their paycheck.

 - Tax Refund or Benefit Interception: Child Support Services may enforce payment by deducting the amount owed from any government payments including tax refunds, social security checks, lottery winnings, etc.

-- Credit Report: Child Support Services will include all outstanding payments in the non-custodian parent's credit report.
+- Credit Report: Child Support Services will include all outstanding payments in the non-custodial parent's credit report.

 - Passport Denial: Child Support Services may enforce payment by denying a passport application by the non-custodial parent.
 The denial will remain as long as the child support remains unpaid.